Annual Parish Pilgrimage to the Shrine of Our Lady of Walsingham

 The journey, whilst to the East, is not the pilgrimage.
 There is a weekend programme which acts as a spiritual pilgrimage done alongside groups from other parishes and individuals.
 The Anglican Shrine provides accommodation and full board so we eat together.

 There is time for peaceful rest and reflection, for walks to places run by our sister Churches (Roman Catholic and Orthodox), or for a visit to the Norfolk coast.
-There is a bar and some good neighbouring pubs.
-There is a good gin distillery up the road.
+There is a bar, some good neighbouring pubs and a gin distillery up the road.

 In the finest English tradition, a pilgrimage should be spiritually beneficial and joyous.
 Prayerful and social.